David Heska Wanbli Weiden

-David Heska Wanbli Weiden [deɪvɪd hɛskɛn wɒnbliː waɪdɛn] is a Lakota American author of crime and thriller novels and a professor of Native American studies at Metropolitan State University of Denver.
+David Heska Wanbli Weiden [deɪvɪd hɛskɛn wɒnbliː waɪdɛn] is a Lakota American author of crime and thriller novels and a professor of political science at Metropolitan State University of Denver.
 His debut novel, Winter Counts, won an Anthony Award, Lefty Award, ITW Thriller Award, Barry Award, Macavity Award, and Spur Award.

-Biography
+Life

 Weiden grew up in the Swansea/Elyria neighborhood of Denver, Colorado.
 As an enrolled member of the Sicangu Lakota Nation, he spent summers at the Rosebud Indian Reservation in South Dakota.

 A first-generation college student, Weiden received a Bachelor of Arts from the University of Colorado Boulder and a Juris Doctor degree from University of Denver's Sturm College of Law.
-After practicing law for several years, he decided to pursue a job in academia, so he earned a Doctor of Philosophy degree in political science from the University of Texas at Austin.
+After practicing law for several years, he decided to pursue academia, earning a PhD in political science from the University of Texas at Austin.

 After receiving his doctorate, he taught at Hofstra University, Illinois State University, and the United States Naval Academy.
 Following the birth of his children, he decided he wanted to devote time and energy to writing creatively, so in 2011, he began a Master of Fine Arts (MFA) degree at Vermont College of Fine Arts, later transferring to the Institute of American Indian Arts.

-He is currently a tenured professor of Native American studies and Political Science at Metropolitan State University of Denver.
-His academic and legal work focuses on Native American issues, and he provides legal assistance to various Native American organizations.
-He also works with MFA programs at Cedar Crest College and Regis University.
+He is a tenured professor of Native American studies and political science at Metropolitan State University of Denver.
+His academic work focuses on Native American issues and he provides legal assistance to various Native American organizations.
+He has been an instructor in the MFA programs at Cedar Crest College and Regis University.
 In 2022, he served as a mentor for PEN America's Emerging Writers program.

-Weiden presently lives in Denver with his family.
+Weiden lives in Denver with his family.

 Awards and honors

-Weiden has received a MacDowell Fellowship (2018, 2022) and the PEN America Writing for Justice Fellowship (2018), He has also been a Ragdale Foundation Resident in Fiction and a Tin House Scholar (2019).
+Weiden has received two MacDowell Fellowships (2018, 2022) and the PEN America Writing for Justice Fellowship (2018).
+He has also been a Ragdale Foundation Resident in Fiction and a Tin House Scholar (2019).

-His debut novel, Winter Counts was named one of the best crime novels of the year by The Guardian, NPR, and Publishers Weekly.
+His debut novel Winter Counts was named one of the best crime novels of the year by The Guardian, NPR, and Publishers Weekly.
 It was also a New York Times Editors' Choice selection in October 2020.